shawn11ZX/RestExpress/README.md

   on the Request.
 Now all headers are URL decoded before any call to Request.getHeader(String).
 * Added Request.getRemoteAddress(), which returns the remote address of the request originator.
 * Merged pull request (Issue #58) from amitkarmakar13: add List&lt;String&gt; getHeaders(String)
+* Removed '?' and '#' as valid path segment characters in UrlPattern to conform better with IETF RFC 3986, section 3.3-path.
+Made '{format}' a first-class element for matching URL route patterns (by using '{format}' instead of a regex to match).

 Release 0.9.1 - 4 Mar 2013
 ---------------------------------------------------------------------------------------------------